The Pinnacle (Nairobi): Ownership

 The development is a joint venture by Hass Petroleum an East African petroleum products distributor and the White Lotus Group, a Dubai-based investment firm.
-The White Lotus Conglomerate is run by Indian businessman and godman Vijaykumar Naidu, otherwise known as Kalki Bhagwan.
-Helping him run the business are his son N.K.V.
-Krishna and daughter-in-law Preetha Krishna.

 Construction and funding

 The budgeted construction cost for the Pinnacle Towers is US$200 million.
 Of that, the developers contributed US$50 million and the balance was borrowed, from Afreximbank and some Kenyan banks.
 The main contractor is China State Construction Engineering Corporation (CSCEC).
 Commissioning of the building is expected in 2020.

 Delays and land ownership dispute

 A dispute has arisen over ownership of part of the land being used for construction.
 The High Court has issued arrest warrants for the directors of White Lotus Projects, Poosapati Ramachandra Raju Sita and Mohamud Mahat Noor.
 The dispute began when legal action was taken against Hass Petroleum by Ugandan tycoon James Mugoya and a trust formed by former United Arab Emirates leader Sheikh Zayed Bin Sultan Al Nahyan.